aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ...
 alias pi4='chroot /image/pi4'
 ```
-This way you will be able to access the image chroot by simply doing:
+With this, you will be able to access the image chroot by simply doing:
 ```
 head# pi4
 ```